kcoonlab/stable-fly-microbiome/README.md

 * Run the script `phyloseq-object.R` (code from line `1` to `42`) to generate a phyloseq object from the appropriate qiime artifacts.
 This object will be referenced in some downstream analyses.

 **Acknowledgements**
-* Portions of the following scripts are based on code produced by Jaimie R. West and Thea Whitman at the University of Wisconsin-Madison.
-See https://github.com/jaimiewest/Soil-Mixing and https://doi.org/10.1093/femsec/fiac112 for more information.
+* Portions of the following scripts are based on code produced by Jaimie R. West and Thea Whitman at the University of Wisconsin-Madison (see https://github.com/jaimiewest/Soil-Mixing and https://doi.org/10.1093/femsec/fiac112 for more information).

 ## Recreate the manuscript figures and associated statistical analyses
 Once the repository has been cloned (above), recreate each figure/table/data analysis as follows: